shetharsh24/Pyspark_tut/README.md

-# Performing basic operations with Pyspark and data pre-processing
+# An Intro to Pyspark